 - What doesn’t Sort My Sign deal with?

 - Sort My Sign isn’t for signs on roads managed by local authorities,

 Transport for London, Transport Scotland and Welsh Government.
 Also, it’s

-not a way to get in touch with Highways England for other issues.
+not a way to get in touch with National Highways for other issues.

 - How do I use the site?

 - After entering a location, you are presented with a map of that area.

 You can view issues with signs already reported in that area, or report ones of your

 own by clicking on the map at the location of the sign.
 You will then be